ibm-cloud-docs/power-iaas/getting-started-PER.md

 | `WDCO7` | ![Checkmark icon](./images/checkmark.svg) |
 {: row-headers}
 {: class="comparison-table"}
-{: summary="This table has row and column headers.
-The row headers identify the service.
-The column headers indentify where that service is located.
-To understand where a service is located in the table, navigate to the row, and find the for the location you are interested in."}
 {: caption="{{site.data.keyword.powerSys_notm}} supported data centers and its status for PER" caption-side="bottom"}